MBA2022/Student-DB/README.md

 - pandas library (pip install pandas)
 - A MongoDB Atlas account and database (refer to MongoDB documentation for setup instructions)
 ## Installation:
-1.PyMongo has a set of packages for Python MongoDB interaction.
+1. PyMongo has a set of packages for Python MongoDB interaction.
 For the following tutorial, start by creating a virtual environment, and activate it.
 ```bash
 python -m venv env